Rebeka2024/Rebeka2024/README.md

 - 🎵 Listening to music and discovering new artists.
 - 💡 Exploring new technology, gadgets, and software.
 - 📚 Learning something new whenever I can.
+- 🤖 I enjoy experimenting with new technology and AI tools.
+- 🧩 I love solving problems and figuring out how things work.

 ## 📫 How to Reach Me